Ealab-collab/reactive-json-docs/public/rjbuild/docs/getting-started/actions.md

 - `is`: Value equals exactly the specified value.
 - `isNot`: Value is different from the specified value.
 - `isEmpty`: Value is empty (null, undefined, empty string, empty array, or empty object).
-Use `isEmpty:` to check if empty, or `isEmpty: "not"` to check if not empty.
+The presence of the property is sufficient (value doesn't matter, can be `null` in JSON).
+Use `isEmpty:` to check if empty, or `isEmpty: "not"` to check if not empty (alternatively, use `isNotEmpty:`).
+- `isNotEmpty`: Value is not empty (shorthand for `isEmpty: "not"`).
+The presence of the property is sufficient - the value doesn't matter and can be `null` in JSON.
 - `contains`: Value contains the specified substring or array element.
 - `containsNot`: Value does not contain the specified substring or array element.
 - `containedBy`: Value is contained within the specified array or string.